Kelvin Beachum: NFLPA

+He has been named the weekly NFL Players Association Community MVP Award a record five times.

 In media

 In 2017, Beachum appeared on an episode of the HGTV program Fixer Upper, in which he helped his parents renovate a $130,000 new house by giving them an extra $100,000 for their renovation budget.

 Personal life

 Beachum is married to Jessica Beachum.
 They have three children.
 Beachum is a Christian.

 Beachum is a supporter of Bread for the World, Feeding America, and World Vision.